+PBA Pre-Business Administration

-Pre-Business Administration PBA
+9228 Cooperative Education Pre-Business Administration 1-40-2

-Pre-Business Administration 1 - 40 - 2Students seeking an Associate degree participate in a paid field learning experience related to their degree program.
+Students seeking an Associate degree participate in a paid field learning experience related to their degree program.
 Students must adhere to cooperative education policies and procedures to earn credit.
 Course may be repeated.

 Prerequisites: Admitted to the PBA program, 2.0 minimum GPA.

-Pre-Business Administration - Parallel 1-20-1 Students seeking an Associate degree participate in a paid field learning experience related to their degree program for a minimum of 20 hours per week.
+Pre-Business Administration - Parallel Students seeking an Associate degree participate in a paid field learning experience related to their degree program for a minilearning experience related to their degree program for a minimum of 20 hours per week.
 Students must also register for academic course requirements during the same term.
 Students must adhere to cooperative education policies and procedures to earn credit.
 Course may be repeated.

 Prerequisites: Admitted to the PBA program, 2.0 minimum GPA.